joeduffy/slice.net/README.md

 - Strings and substrings
 - Unmanaged memory buffers

-Slice is a struct so it adds no allocations beyond the memory you're viewing.
+Slice is fully type- and memory-safe.

-It is fully type- and memory-safe.
+Slice is a struct so it adds no allocations beyond the memory backing it.

 ## Unform access to many kinds of contiguous memory

-.NET gives you IEnumerable<T>; today as an abstraction that works across a wide variety of collections, and IList<T> for indexable things.
+.NET gives you IEnumerable&lt;T&gt;; today as an abstraction that works across a wide variety of collections, and IList&lt;T&gt; for indexable things.
 There's no standard way to access the notion of a "contiguous buffer," with zero overhead, however, which is a common need in low-level systems programs.